bartwr/tpy-site/README.md

 - Textual updates
 - Improving this README

 An easy way to start contributing is by creating a so called 'issue' with your feature request, idea or bug report.
-[Start here](https://github.com/thehaguetech/thehaguetech-site/issues/new).
+[Start here](https://github.com/bartwr/tpy-site/issues/new).

 ## Getting started

 ### 1. First time use

-    git clone git@github.com:bartwr/thehaguetech-site.git
+    git clone git@github.com:bartwr/tpy-site.git
-    cd thehaguetech-site
+    cd tpy-site
     npm install

 ### 2. Running the app